JackTheKiller/hiplatform-spotify-test/README.md

 ## Known Issues

-* sometimes the IndexedDB isn't ready to make a transaction (needs a wrapper)
+* sometimes the IndexedDB isn't ready to make a transaction (need a wrapper)
+* when published in any othe path than root, like '/hiplatform-spotify-test/', the generated file need to be manually changed so the internal Spotify service can send the correct redirect_uri (need a way to get the base href automatically)

 # Original Description